 Please note: Our herd is NOT registered and we do not have any registered Highland cattle for sale.

 This gal is 8 years old and had her 4th calf, Bonnie, on August 3rd, 2017.
-She was dehorned by our vet, which we chose to do as a precaution as we sometimes work with our cattle in close quarters.
+She was dehorned by our vet, which we chose to do as a precaution as we often work with our cattle in close quarters.

 Highlands are very long lived and cows typically calve well into their late teens or early 20's, so Maggie has many productive years ahead of her.